 - Soft cheeses like ricotta or mascarpone

 To save time, you can still cook food in larger batches.
-Just store it in smaller individual containers so it’s easy to heat and serve.
+Store it in smaller containers so it’s easy to heat and serve.

 3. Reduce the need for utensils

-The frustration of not being able to use a spoon, fork, or knife could make some older adults not want to eat at all.
+The frustration of being unable to use a spoon, fork, or knife could make some older adults not want to eat.

-To help them eat more easily, try serving foods that can be eaten without utensils or trying adaptive utensils.
+To help them eat more efficiently, try serving foods that can be eaten without utensils or trying adaptive utensils.

 Some suggestions: